trevorkirpaul/blog2018-backend/README.md

 ## Project Status

-- [ ] create models, controllers and routes fo blog functionality
+- [ ] create models, controllers and routes for blog functionality
 - [ ] implement graphQL
 - [ ] implement webpack and modern tooling
 - [ ] refactor codebase to use class syntax